samuel-fonseca/accountant/README.md

 PASSPORT_CLIENT_SECRET="JozpRvsIKbRRozwrnQ5DiLnXwmXT8RS0SQlX9BAc"
 ```

-Once all dependencies are installed you can serve the application using Laravel's test server or use the server you currently use.
+Once all dependencies are installed you can serve the application using Laravel's test server:

 ```console
 user@machine % php artisan serve